xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/05-class.md

 ### Conversion Constructor

-The conversion constructor is a consturctor with a single argument, which is an implicit conversion from the argument type to the class type.
+The conversion constructor is a constructor with a single argument, which is an implicit conversion from the argument type to the class type.
 The compiler supports implicit one-step conversion.
 For example, converting string literal to `string`, and then to class type is a two-step converesion.
 The `explicit` keyword before the constructor declaration could disable the implicit conversion.

 ```cpp
 sales_data book_1 = "test"; // implicit